mathjax/MathJax-docs/web/convert.rst

-   In version 4, the promise-based conversion functions wait for :js:data:`MathJax.startup.promise` before performing the conversion, and reset this value to the promise these conversoin functions create.
+   In version 4, the promise-based conversion functions wait for :js:data:`MathJax.startup.promise` before performing the conversion, and reset this value to the promise these conversion functions create.
 The version 3 documentation recommended using and setting :js:data:`MathJax.startup.promise` yourself to make sure typeset calls were serialized; if you included that code